TycheSoftwares/arconix-faq/readme.txt

 == Changelog ==
 = 1.2.0 =
 * Added a "Return to Top" meta box option for each FAQ.
-Checking that box will display a link (text overridable via filter) that will return the user to the top of the FAQ
+Checking that box will display a link (text overridable via filter) that will return the user to the top of that item
 * Supports linking directly to specific FAQ's via the FAQ title.
 View the [documentation](http://arcnx.co/afwiki) for guidance
 * Added additional CSS classes to each FAQ for increased styling options
 * Added filters to allow users to prevent the CSS, JS or dashboard widget from loading